RDC23/YouTubeAudioDownloader/README.md

 4. Click the "Download Audio" button to start the download process.

-5. You can also open the YouTube website in a new window by clicking the "Search YouTube" button.
+5. You can also open the YouTube website in a new window by clicking the "Search" button.

 ## GUI Window
 ![Screenshot](gui_image.png)